 On arrival in Australia you must present an Incoming Passenger Card.
-In it you must declare all items of interest to the Department of Agriculture and Water Resources and the Department of Immigration and Border Protection, such as food, items with seeds, medicines, and alcohol.
+In it you must declare all items of interest to the Department of Agriculture and Water Resources and the Department of Home Affairs, such as food, items with seeds, medicines, and alcohol.

 What if I am feeling sick or show signs of illness when I land?

 Biosecurity officers monitor reports about the health status of passengers arriving in Australia by aircraft and ship to ensure that they are not suffering from diseases such as yellow fever, viral haemorrhagic fever or cholera.

 The Travel Health Information section on the